johnbywater/dcbdb/README.md

 ## Additional Information

-- The database is stored in the directory specified by the `--path` option.
+- The event store is stored in the directory specified by the `--path` option.
 - The server listens on the address specified by the `--address` option.
 - The server uses the gRPC protocol for communication.
 - The server is implemented in Rust and uses the Tokio runtime for asynchronous I/O.